lanexs777/Network-Administration/README.md

 # Network-Administration
-Some homework and slide of the class in NCTU
+Some homeworks and slide of the class in NCTU